-If you’re fine with utilizing the adapter, see Best IEM (Earbuds) and Portable Headphones for 2016, or for over-the-ear Best Gaming Headphones, Soundcard, Speakers for 2016
+If you’d instead not like to charge your iem or would like better sound fidelity for similar price, see Best IEM (Earbuds) and Portable Headphones, or for over-the-ear Best Gaming Headphones, Soundcard, Speakers

-Plantronics BackBeat Fit $75 [Amazon] (better than Monster iSport Immersion, Motorola S11-Flex HD, Samsung Level U) charges in 2 hours, lasts 8 hours.
+Plantronics BackBeat Go 410 $130 [Amazon] (better than Monster iSport Immersion, Motorola S11-Flex HD, Samsung Level U)

 I would recommend the above IEM (earbuds), and not bluetooth over-the-ear headphones, as again wired is always better quality, and people tend to spend more on over-the-ear headphones (so should be kept safely at home so they won’t break, while IEM for on-the-go).